johnpeart/johnpeart.github.io/_blogpost/2019-04-20-eurovision-first-listens.md

     The [polls already show](https://mobile.twitter.com/britainelects/status/863010662066343938) that lots of the UK want out of Eurovision.
 The least the Beeb could do is not fan the flames of such idiocy with entries like this![^gbr]

-    [^gbr]: In fairness to the artist, the vocal is very good — I just wish the BBC would stop churning out such boring songs.
+    In fairness to the artist, the vocal is very good — I just wish the BBC would stop churning out such boring songs.

 - country: "France"
   emoji: ""